Date last modified: Sun Nov 17 2013 11:43 PM

-We recommend that your Primary TimeDicer Server (which can be a virtual machine - see VM Server Setup) should be located on your local area network (LAN), not at an offsite or remote (internet) location.
+I recommend that your Primary TimeDicer Server (which can be a virtual machine - see VM Server Setup) should be located on your local area network (LAN), not at an offsite or remote (internet) location.
 In order to back up to an offsite location you can create a Mirror TimeDicer Server (see below).

 Having a single-purpose TimeDicer Server, rather than using a machine which has other functions, is strongly recommended because it makes it easy to duplicate.
 You can create a secondary ‘mirror’ server offsite, have this machine synchronized daily with the primary server and then, if the primary server was lost, you could easily recreate it and then mirror the data back to it from the secondary.